asalazar0228/Morning-Task-Automator/README.md

 The purpose of this script is to automate my morning routines.
 Note: Uses voice recognition for responses.

-Before using make sure all dependencies are installed.
+Before using make sure all dependencies are installed and you have set up login information for twilio and your email.

 The current version supports the following tasks: